engdan77/otis_service/README.md

 **2016-06-06**

 Minor updates to backend to supply arguments such as --show_history and --send_history to view that last historical events in terminal or have it sent by mail, add to e.g. daily crontab

+**2019-01-13**

+Made some rough cleanup of the project and adding support for MQTT.

 ----------------------
 Rough cost estimation for hardware required